Postgraduate Diploma of London School of Hygiene and Tropical Medicine

-MSc. – University of London (London School of Economics)
+MSc. – London School of Economics and Political Science

 MSc.
 (Distinction) – Glasgow Caledonian University

 Dr. Touray has extensive professional and academic background in both development work and the health sectors.
 In 1992 he joined Action Aid (The Gambia) a UK charity operating in many developing countries working with the poor and the needy to help them fight hunger and poverty.
 He worked for the organisation in various capacities and at grassroots levels.
 With the United Nations Development Programme Dr. Touray served as National Expert/Project Coordinator to set-up the National Planning Commission for the Government of the Gambia.
 During this period he designed and coordinated a number of research activities including the Poverty and Social Impact Analysis study the objective of which was to evaluate access to basic education and healthcare and its impact on household income poverty in The Gambia.